ribbon cutting

 Ask the Developer: Kindlewood

-In partnership with Piedmont Housing Alliance (PHA), NHT has pioneered an innovative approach to affordable housing redevelopment that goes beyond traditional community engagement requirements.
+In partnership with Piedmont Housing Alliance (PHA), NHT is modeling an innovative approach to affordable housing redevelopment that goes beyond traditional community engagement requirements.
 Through a resident advisory council established in the mid-2010s, residents have maintained decision-making authority over every aspect of the development, from architectural design to financing structures.
 Engelhardt shares insights into the challenges and rewards of this resident-led model, offering valuable lessons for other developers seeking to create more inclusive and community-driven housing solutions.

 This Q+A explores how meaningful resident participation, while time intensive and complex, can lead to stronger communities and better development outcomes when developers recognize and value the lived experiences of those who call these places home.